shang8024/flaskr-tdd/README.md

 1. Want my code?
 Grab it [here](https://github.com/mjhea0/flaskr-tdd).
 1. Want more Flask fun?
 Check out [TestDriven.io](https://testdriven.io/).
 Learn how to build, test, and deploy microservices powered by Docker, Flask, and React!
 1. Want something else added to this tutorial?
 Add an issue to the repo.

+# Complemtary materials:
+As many of you know, Flaskr -- a mini-blog-like-app -- is the app that you build for the official Flask [tutorial](https://flask.palletsprojects.com/en/3.0.x/tutorial/).
+I've gone through the tutorial more times than I care to admit.
+Anyway, I wanted to take the tutorial a step further by adding [Test-Driven Development](https://testdriven.io/test-driven-development/) (TDD), a bit of JavaScript, and deployment.
+This article is that tutorial.
+Enjoy.

+Also, if you're completely new to Flask and/or web development in general, it's important to grasp these basic fundamental concepts:

+1. The difference between HTTP GET and POST requests and how functions within the app handle each.
+1. What HTTP "requests" and "responses" are.
+1. How HTML pages are rendered and/or returned to the end user.